Home Maintenance & Warranty Guide

 HVAC and Exhaust Vents

 - Register your furnace and air conditioner (if applicable) with the manufacturer to take advantage of their extended warranty.
-See page 40 for more information on registering these products.
+Please refer to the Heating, Ventilation and Air Conditioning section of this manual for more information on registering these products.

 - Turn the dehumidistat to 0%, or off, in the warm, humid summer months.
 Set it back between 30% - 45% in the winter when the furnace is operating.

 - Check HRV filters 4 times a year and clean as needed.
 Clean the HRV core annually.
-See page 38 for more information on HRV care and maintenance.
+Please refer to the HRV System section of this manual for more information on HRV care and maintenance.